-The L{Aeq} levels are the log average of all the measured 5-minute values, which is considered to be representative of the long-term typical levels at the NMLs.
-The L{Amax} levels are the 10th highest measured values taken from the full 8-hour night time periods.
-These levels are considered to be representative of the levels that would not typically be exceeded (more than 10-15 times) over the full night time period, as per WHO and ProPG guidance.
+The $L{Aeq}$ levels are the log average of all the measured 5-minute values, which is considered to be representative of the long-term typical levels at the NMLs.
+The $L{Amax}$ levels are the 10th highest measured values taken from the full 8-hour night time periods.
+These levels are considered to be representative of the levels that would not typically be exceeded (more than 10-15 times) over the full night time period, as per WHO guidance.

-Noise levels affecting the site are controlled by road traffic movements on the A312 and Avondale Drive during both the day and night time periods.
+Noise levels affecting the site are dominated by road traffic movements on local roads surrounding the site during both the day and night time periods.